25% off plans + free soil test!

 Often, saline and sodic soils are lumped together as one common problem, but they differ: Saline soil is high in salt, whereas sodic soil is high in sodium.
 In this instance, those two are not interchangeable—and both require immediate and long-term remediation efforts.

-Why Soil Health Matters
+Why Lawn Soil Health Matters

 Author image